rows/hiring/job descriptions/Brand and Community (Head)_Berlin.md

 ## Intro
 At Rows we create tools that make computation accessible to everyone.
-Coding used to be hard. dashdash changes that.
-We want you to create interactive web apps using the spreadsheet skills that you already have.
-Imagine a grid where each cell can exchange data with other online services or repeat a job.
+Coding used to be hard.
+Rows changes that.
+We want to empower the world's 1 billion spreadsheet users to build the tools they need to get their job done themselves, with the skills they already have.
+Imagine a grid where each cell can exchange data with other online services, repeat a job, or turn your spreadsheet into a web app in one click.
 This is what we’re building.

 [Rows](https://rows.com/), formerly dashdash, is a well-funded startup with top investors like Accel and Cherry Ventures.
 We have offices in Berlin and Porto.
 Check us e.g. on [Crunchbase](https://www.crunchbase.com/organization/dashdash), [Techcrunch](https://techcrunch.com/2018/05/16/dashdash-a-platform-to-create-web-apps-using-only-spreadsheet-skills-nabs-8m-led-by-accel/), [Venturebeat](https://venturebeat.com/2018/05/16/accel-leads-8-million-investment-in-dashdash-to-create-web-apps-from-spreadsheets/).